-Food systems are not providing healthy, safe, affordable, and desirable foods for all.
-Healthy diets are unaffordable for 3 billion people, disproportionately affecting women and children.
-Poor quality diets cause malnutrition and 11 million premature adult deaths each year.
-Consumption of unsafe foods is responsible for 600 million foodborne illnesses and nearly 500,000 deaths yearly, mostly in low- and middle-income countries.
+Food systems are not providing sustainable healthy diets for everyone, everywhere.
+Healthy diets are unaffordable for 3 billion people, and poor quality diets are associated with all forms of malnutrition and 11 million premature adult deaths each year.

-Food demand and dietary patterns are rapidly evolving due to urbanization, changes in income, women’s employment, and developments in technology, food marketing, and public policy.
-These changes encourage shifts that promote ready-to-eat, convenient, cheap, ultra-processed foods.
+Diets are rapidly evolving due to changes in income, women’s employment, urbanization, and developments in technology, food marketing and public policy.
+These changes, happening in urban and rural areas, contribute to shifts in food environments, which are increasingly promoting ready-to-eat, convenient, cheap and often ultra-processed foods associated with poor health.

 Proposed 3-year outcomes include: